-AmeriCorps, which is funded by the Corporation for National and Community Service (CNCS), engages more than 80,000 people in intensive service each year through more than 15,000 nonprofits, schools, public agencies, and community and faith-based groups across the country.
+AmeriCorps, engages more than 80,000 people in intensive service each year through more than 15,000 nonprofits, schools, public agencies, and community and faith-based groups across the country.
 Members help communities tackle pressing problems while mobilizing millions of volunteers for the organizations they serve.
 They gain valuable professional, educational, and life benefits, and the experience has a lasting impact on the members and communities they serve.
 AmeriCorps consists of three main programs: AmeriCorps State and National, whose members serve with national and local nonprofit and community groups; AmeriCorps VISTA, through which members serve full-time fighting poverty and the roots of poverty; and AmeriCorps National Civilian Community Corps (NCCC), a team-based residential program for young adults 18-26 who carry out projects in public safety, the environment, youth development, and disaster relief and preparedness.